jgato/jgato/random_docs/Red_Hat_serving_models.md

 ```

-But we will go further integrating other tools.
+But even if curl is always cool, it does not help very much about integrating and AI model in our daily tasks.
+Following, I will integrate the model using different tools.
+The model will be used as a chat bot, code/doc correction and execute some tasks.
+Of course, everything using **Open Source**.

 ## Integrate the model into VisualStudio and Continue

 My following work is based on a colleague (@EranCohen), who proposed to use Visualstudio and the Continue plugin, that allows you to create a hub of models.
 Thanks @EranCohen.

+Continue is an open-source AI code assistant designed to integrate Large Language Models (LLMs) directly into your Integrated Development Environment (IDE)

 ### Try direct connect between Visual Studio and our models

-Once you have Continues installed, you can configure your Local Assistant to interact with the model.
+Once you have Continue plugin installed, you can configure your Local Assistant to interact with different models.
 In my case, something like this:

 ```yaml
 name: Local Assistant